 2004 – President George Bush’s letter to Israeli Prime Minister Ariel Sharon assures Israel that, in light of Sharon’s plan to withdraw from Gaza and parts of the West Bank, the United States will recognize “new realities on the ground, including already existing Israeli population centers” (i.e. settlement blocs around Jerusalem) that will become part of Israel in final status talks with the Palestinians.
 Bush writes that “it is unrealistic to expect that the outcome of final status negotiations will be a full and complete return to the armistice lines of 1949.”

-2006 – Hamas terrorists from Gaza invade Israel and ambush an Israeli border post, killing two Israeli soldiers and kidnapping another.
-The kidnapped soldier, Gilad Shalit was freed from Hamas captivity October 18, 2011, though in his five years of captivity with the group was denied visitation by the International Red Cross.
+2006 – Hamas terrorists from Gaza ambush an Israeli border post, killing two Israeli soldiers and kidnapping another.
+Denied visitation by the International Red Cross in his five years of captivity, the kidnapped soldier, Gilad Shalit, was freed from Hamas captivity October 18, 2011.

 Hezbollah operatives invade Israel and ambush an Israeli border patrol, killing eight soldiers and kidnapping two.
 The Second Lebanon War erupts, with Hezbollah firing thousands of missiles at cities and communities across northern Israel.

 2007 – Hamas, a partner with Fatah in the Palestinian Authority’s unity government, launches a violent coup in Gaza.
-Hamas quickly seizes control of the territory and leading Fatah figures are forced to flee to the West Bank with Israel’s assistance.
+Hamas quickly seizes control of the territory and, with Israel’s assistance, leading Fatah figures are forced to flee to the West Bank.

 2008 – In behind-the-scenes talks, Israeli Prime Minister Ehud Olmert offers Palestinian Authority President Mahmoud Abbas full statehood in a formula considered even more generous than the Camp David proposals.
 Abbas rejects the offer.